Delayed Feedback Modeling with Influence Functions: Introduction

-In this paper, we introduce an \underline{i}nfluence \underline{f}unction-empowered framework for \underline{d}elayed \underline{f}eedback \underline{m}odeling (IF-DFM).
-At its core is to leverage the influence function to estimate the impact of newly injected data and directly modify model parameters without retraining.
-Specifically, for a deployed CVR model, IF-DFM utilizes the influence function to calculate the parameter changes induced by transitioning from mislabeled samples to their correct counterparts.
-This correction is performed by removing the sample with the incorrect label and adding its correct version, thus avoiding sample duplication and eliminating the need for auxiliary models.
-Importantly, IF-DFM also supports the incorporation of newly arrived behavioral data (\eg clicks occurred post-deployment), allowing the model to adapt to the latest user interactions.
-This effectively updates the model parameters to capture current user preferences, thus improving the prediction accuracy.
-To mitigate the computational cost, we propose a novel strategy that accelerates the calculation of parameter changes by reformulating the inverse Hessian-vector-product computation as a finite-sum quadratic programming problem.
-This enables us to solve it using efficient stochastic optimization algorithms, such as stochastic gradient descent (SGD) \cite{robbins1951stochastic} and its variants \cite{duchi2011adaptive,kingma2014adam}, eliminating the need for full-batch gradient computations.
+We explore a new paradigm for mitigating delayed feedback that naturally adapts to new data without auxiliary models.
+While retraining with correctly labeled data is straightforward, it is impractical in large-scale CVR settings due to high computational costs.
+To address this, we leverage influence functions---a tool from robust statistics gaining traction in machine learning~\cite{koh2017understanding}.
+Influence functions estimate parameter changes caused by data perturbations (\eg removing a sample~\cite{zhang2023recommendation} or editing features~\cite{wu2023gif}) by up-weighting the sample’s loss, resulting in inverse Hessian-vector products.
+Conceptually, incorporating the influence function to mitigate the delayed feedback problem offers a notable benefit: it allows for the direct modification of model parameters based on the estimated impact of mislabeled or newly injected data.
+However, given the significant computational and space complexities of inverting the Hessian matrix, integrating the influence function also presents its unique challenge: How to efficiently get model parameter changes for CVR tasks?
+In this paper, we propose an \underline{i}nfluence \underline{f}unction-empowered framework for \underline{d}elayed \underline{f}eedback \underline{m}odeling (IF-DFM).
+The core idea is to leverage influence functions to estimate the impact of newly injected data and directly update model parameters without retraining.
+For a deployed CVR model, IF-DFM computes the parameter changes caused by correcting mislabeled samples, approximating the difference between the current model and the one trained on corrected data.
+This avoids sample duplication and eliminates the need for auxiliary models.
+Additionally, IF-DFM supports the integration of newly arrived behavior data (\eg, post-deployment clicks), enabling the model to adapt to evolving user interactions and improve prediction accuracy.
+To reduce computation, we reformulate the inverse Hessian-vector product as a finite-sum quadratic problem, which can be efficiently solved using stochastic optimization methods like SGD~\cite{robbins1951stochastic} and its variants~\cite{duchi2011adaptive,kingma2014adam}, avoiding full-batch gradients.
 We conduct extensive experiments on two benchmark datasets, demonstrating the superiority of the proposed method.
 Our main contributions can be summarized as follows: